VOCAL ACADEMY

 STARLIGHT PERFORMANCE

-Closing out Stratford Summer Music's 25th Anniversary Summer Season will be a lively "open-mic" style event at The Starlight.
+Closing out the week will be a lively "open-mic" style event at The Starlight.
 This relaxed, celebratory gathering gives students the chance to perform in a casual, supportive setting and mingle with audiences, fellow musicians, and arts lovers.
 The event provides an informal platform for students to showcase their talents, experiment with new material, and enjoy the camaraderie of the music community.

 -